 |

-the FIRST RUN of MVS cartridges manufactured actually went out with this earlier
+In March of 1994, the FIRST RUN of MVS cartridges were manufactured with the

 The known differences are the obvious title screen change and subsequent attract